 - Physical exam: to feel for tumors in the abdomen and pelvis.

+Your care team will discuss treatment options with you and it is important to take time and consider all possible choices.
 It is also important to know that your chances for having the best possible outcome are highest in the hands of a medical team that is experienced in treating bladder cancer.

 Surgery: There are several surgical options for patients with bladder cancer including: